erusev/parsedown/docs/Extension-Reference-v2.0.md

 ### Element

 Represents a single HTML tag.
-The constructor accepts the tag name, attributes and optional child renderables.
-A convenience method `Element::selfClosing()` creates elements without children.
-When rendered, names and attribute values are escaped for safety.
+The constructor accepts the tag name, a map of attributes and an optional array of child renderables. `Element` objects are immutable; methods such as `settingAttributes()` and `settingContents()` return new instances with the modified data.
+A convenience helper `Element::selfClosing()` creates elements without children.
+When rendered, tag names and attribute values are escaped to protect against invalid markup.

 ### Text

 A plain text node that automatically escapes HTML entities.
 Use it for raw strings that should not be treated as markup.
+Because `Text` implements `TransformableRenderable`, it can participate in render stack transformations like any other element.

 ### Container

 A lightweight wrapper that stores an ordered list of renderables.
-The `adding()` method returns a new instance with an extra item appended.
-Containers are commonly produced when transforming renderables or building fragments.
+The `adding()` method returns a new instance with an extra item appended while `contents()` exposes the underlying list.
+Containers are commonly produced when transforming renderables or constructing small fragments of output.

 ### RenderStack